Skip links

 Do Perform Safety Audits

-For better identification of potential hazards and ensuring compliance with the safety standards that are enlisted, the regular safety audits and inspections should be done.
+For better identification of potential hazards and ensuring compliance with the safety standards that are enlisted, regular safety audits and inspections should be done.
 Laboratories that conduct frequent safety audits report a 60% reduction in accidents compared to those that do not.

 The Don’ts of Lab Safety